The Joint M.A./Ph.D. Program in South and Southeast Asian Studies

 Advanced proficiency in the language of emphasis is a central goal of study, as is the ability to undertake sophisticated textual study of a broad range of literary works in that language.

 Students are encouraged to take advantage of the extensive opportunities for interdisciplinary linkages by pursuing courses offered by the South and Southeast Asia faculty in other departments on the UCB campus.
 Students are also encouraged to pursue courses and independent reading that will familiarize them with pertinent methods in the various disciplines (such as contemporary literary theory, ethnographic theory, historiography, and cultural studies theory).
 Appropriate comparative work, on Asian and non-Asian cultures, is encouraged as well.

-The Ph.D. in South and Southeast Asian Studies prepares students for academic careers in teaching and research not only in South and Southeast Asian Studies, but also in Comparative Literature, Religious Studies, Asian Studies, and Cultural Studies.
+The Ph.D. in South and Southeast Asian Studies prepares students for academic careers in teaching and research not only in South and Southeast Asian Studies, but also in History, Comparative Literature, Religious Studies, Asian Studies, and Cultural Studies.

 To apply: Submit a UC Berkeley Graduate Application for Admission and Fellowships and a writing sample.
 The Graduate Record Examination is required (except for most international students, who need to take TOEFL).
 For details, see "applying for the graduate program" link.

 - At least two years of study in the language of emphasis, or the equivalent (as determined by the Head Graduate Adviser);